Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 You can also specify an external controller from the `mn` command line:

     $ sudo mn --controller remote,ip=192.168.51.101

+**Abusing the API**

+In Mininet 2.2.0 and above, you may choose to pass in a `Controller` *object* instead of a *constructor* (and indeed even a list of objects.)
+This was added because people kept doing it in spite of the API clearly specifying that a constructor was needed.

+This allows you to do something like:

+    net = Mininet( topo, controller=RemoteController( 'c0', ip='127.0.0.1' ) )

+And get the behavior that you intended.
+Constructors are still permitted as well.

 <a name=multipath></a>
 #### Multipath Routing